fuzzybritches0/solarfidget/README.md

 Have as much blank wire as possible go around and make it really tight.

 ![charger contacts wound tight](./assets/images/charger_contacts_wound_tight.jpg)\
-*Pic 10: The wire is wound up around the bolts tight so as to give a good contact and reduce the resistance as much as possible.*
+*Pic.
+10: The wire is wound up around the bolts tight, so as to give a good contact and reduce the resistance as much as possible.*
 * * *

 Now, apply tin-solder on all of the blank wire.

 ![charger contacts soldered](./assets/images/charger_contacts_soldered.jpg)\
-*Pic 11: The wire will act as a sponge when you apply tin-solder.
+*Pic.
+11: The wire will act as a sponge when you apply tin-solder.
 Apply plenty.*

 Before we close up the fidget we need to do the software and fine-tune the